New Zealand is the world’s No.1 for ‘Starting a Business’ according to the World Bank’s 2013 rankings.

 There are lots of other reasons why New Zealand is a great place for entrepreneurship.

-Our society is stable and our people are honest.
-We were ranked least corrupt on the Transparency International’s Corruption Perceptions Index 2011.
+Our society is stable and our people are open and honest.
+We were ranked least corrupt country on the Transparency International’s Corruption Perceptions Index 2011.
 The legal system protecting your assets and rights is strong, and there are no restrictions on moving money in or out of the country.

 There are work and residence visas available for owning and operating a business or investing in New Zealand.